Boost Your Social Media Presence: 31-Day Author Platform Challenge

 Today, research five podcasts and/or blogs you can make guest appearances on within the next two months.

-Keep reading31 Day Author Platform Challenge Day 19: Being Real
+Keep reading31 Day Author Platform Challenge Day 19: Being Oh-so Real

 Today, Day 19 I insist you have some fun creating a “My view today” video.
 And by that I mean, a 10-25 second video of what you are looking at, at the moment.
 That’s it, that’s all it’s going to be.
 Sort of like a BeReal, if you know what that is.